geo-python/site/source/lessons/L2/intro-to-GitHub.rst

 The complete history of commits for a particular project and their metadata make up a repository (such as our course material repositories).
-Repositories can be kept in sync across different computers facilitating also collaboration among different people.
+Repositories can be kept in sync across different computers facilitating collaboration among different people.

-**One of the most obvious reasons why to use version control is to** avoid the situation illustrated in the `comics above <#familiar>`__, i.e. to **keep track of the full history of your changes in a systematic way** without the need to have multiple versions of the same file.
+**One of the most obvious reasons to use version control is to** avoid the situation illustrated in the `comics above <#familiar>`__, i.e. to **keep track of the full history of your changes in a systematic way** without the need to have multiple versions of the same file.
 One really useful feature of version control is the ability to "go back in time", i.e. **if something goes wrong, you can start from some earlier version of the file when everything was still working**.
 You can also compare the differences between versions and see what has changed.
-In addition aforementioned aspects, version control makes possible for multiple people to work on the same file or project at the same time while still keeping track of their own changes to the files.
+In addition to the aforementioned aspects, version control makes it possible for multiple people to work on the same file or project at the same time while still keeping track of their own changes to the files.

-There are multiple different Version Control Systems (VCS) (i.e. a software for doing version control) but one of the most popular one is `Git <https://en.wikipedia.org/wiki/Git_(software)>`__
+There are multiple different Version Control Systems (VCS) (i.e. software for doing version control) but one of the most popular ones is `Git <https://en.wikipedia.org/wiki/Git_(software)>`__